SC

 Qualifications

-• Teaching experience at the undergraduate level is recommended.
+• Two years of teaching experience at the college undergraduate or secondary level is preferred.

 • Ability to work in a team-oriented environment.